pyccel/psydac/docs/installation.md

 -   MPI library
 -   HDF5 library with MPI support

-The installations instructions depend on the operating system and on the packaging manager used.
+The installation instructions depend on the operating system and on the packaging manager used.

 ### Linux Debian-Ubuntu-Mint